xioup/sum-type-validation/README.md

 ```

 ### Why another sum type library?
 Before I started working on this library, I researched the various sum type libraries that were already available on npm.
 While I found all of them to be useful, I also found each of them to be limiting in ways that made them less than optimal fits for my use case (data classification and validation).
-I read up on sum types in Haskell and tried to develop an API that mimics Haskell's behavior to the extent that that's possible in JavaScript, while also
+This library is my attempt to create an optimal fit for my use case.

+### Other sum type libraries
+1. [daggy](https://github.com/fantasyland/daggy): Library for creating tagged constructors.
+2. [sum-type](https://github.com/JAForbes/sum-type): UnionType + Sanctuary = Better Error Messages
+3. [union-type](https://github.com/paldepind/union-type): A small JavaScript library for defining and using union types.
+4. [sum-types](https://github.com/geigerzaehler/sum-types): Create and match against sum types in Javascript